Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/InterviewQuestion/Topic1.md

 ### Question 5.
 Method Overloading.

-More than one method with same name as long as the method has the same parameter
+More than one method with same name as long as the method has different parameter lists (different number of parameter or different types of parameters).
+It is compile time polymorphism.

+Return type can be same or different, method signature should be unique.
+Java determines which method to call based on the method signature at compile time.